MatthewJDavis/matthewjdavis.github.io/_posts/2021-01-23-okta-terraform.md

 ## Create a service account

 The best practice is to use least privilege accounts so I will create a specific account for Terraform to manage applications.
 This can be done via the portal or in production the account could be mastered from another source such as Active Directory.
-I'll show how to create the account in terraform using the super admin account as a one off.
+I'll show how to create the account in Terraform using the super admin account as a one off.

 ```bash
 terraform init